The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 Risk of progression in spondylolytic patients is low.
 [4-5%]

-In a skeletally immature patient, the lumbosacral kyphosis has been suggested to be most useful predictor of progression.
+In a skeletally immature patient, the lumbosacral kyphosis has been suggested to be the most useful predictor of progression.

 Degenerative spondylolisthesis is more common in people over age 50.
 It is more common in women and blacks.

 Facet joints of the vertebral column restrain the motion of the spine [Allow flexion and extension but restrict rotational movements] while the disc itself acts as shock absorber.
-With age, as the degeneration sets, the facet joint may not remain competent and allow vertebral body to slip forward on the other.
+With age, as the degeneration sets, the facet joint may not remain competent and allow the vertebral body to slip forward on the other.

 With slip and enlargement of facets with time, the canal space reduces leading to spinal stenosis.